idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

     +--rw parameters
       +--rw device    string
 ~~~
+{: #ex-sain-device-tree title="YANG tree diagram of a subservice augmentation." artwork-align="center"}

 The extraction of this hidden knowledge from YANG models would enable the integration of YANG data silos at a conceptual level, regardless of the physical implementation (i.e., the YANG schema, syntax, and encoding format).
 In this regard, the knowledge graph is a promising technology that can link data silos based on common concepts like "device" that are captured in ontologies.
 Besides, by transforming the YANG data into a graph structure the relationships between data silos are represented as first class citizens in the graph instead of "foreign keys" where the relationship is made implicit.
 This document provides guidelines for building a knowledge graph for data sources based on the YANG language.

+# Terminology

+## Acronyms and Abbreviations

+IBN:  Intent-Based Networking

+AI:   Artificial Intelligence

+CI/CD:  Continuous Integration/Continuous Delivery

+ML:  Machine Learning

+OAM:  Operations, Administration, and Maintenance

+## Definitions

+This document makes use of the following terms:

+Digital Twin:
+: Digital counterpart of a physical system (twin) that captures
+its attributes, behavior, and interactions and is (continually)
+updated with the latter's performance, maintenance, and health
+status data throughout the physical system's life cycle.

 # Conventions and Definitions